Toloka/docs/en/toloka-kit/reference/toloka.client.project.template_builder.view.GroupViewV1.md

     Attributes:
         content: A content.
         label: A header.
         hint: A hint.
-To insert a line break in the hint, use ` `.
+To insert a line break in the hint, use `\n`.

 ## Parameters Description